Why Is Employee Recognition Important?

 The people who work hard behind the scenes often watch recognition or rewards go only to managers and top leadership.
 That’s not very motivating for anyone who isn’t a manager.
 So while recognizing managers and the visible top performers is good, it can cause those who aren’t getting recognized to feel bad about themselves.

-Consider what employees haven’t been recognized lately.
+Consider which employees haven’t been recognized lately.
 Go out of your way to notice different people.
 Often, the best workers are just quietly doing their job.
 They don’t ask for help, don’t require much attention, and don’t get caught up in office drama.
 Pay attention to the people you don’t have to pay attention to.
 How have they been making your life easier?
 Recognize them for that.

 Recognition can have a huge impact on your company culture.